Tomba! 2: The Evil Swine Return: Development and release

 When an English-language distribution deal for Tomba! on the PlayStation Network was formulated between MonkeyPaw Games, Sony and Fujiwara, the involved parties elected to wait until Tomba!s re-release showed satisfactory sales figures before arranging the sequel's re-release.
 Tomba!
 2 was re-released on the PlayStation Network in Japan on September 28, 2011, in Europe on December 29, 2012, and in North America on February 18, 2014.
 Tomba!
 2's initial release on the North American PlayStation Network was that of the Japanese version; MonkeyPaw Games experienced emulation issues with the English-language version that prevented its immediate release and intended the Japanese version to be a placeholder.
 The English-language version of the game was released on the PlayStation Network in North America on November 5, 2015.
 From November 3 to November 9, those who were verified to have purchased the Japanese version were able to download the English version at no extra charge.
 To commemorate the release of the English version, MonkeyPaw Games created and distributed limited-edition Tomba plushie figures as part of a special promotion on Twitter from November 3 to December 25, 2015.

+On June 20, 2024, Limited Run Games announced that a re-release of Tomba!
+2: The Evil Swine Return is in development for the Nintendo Switch, PlayStation 4, PlayStation 5 and Windows with a planned 2025 release date.